PylarBear/pybear/CONTRIBUTING.rst

 All modules must follow the appropriate scikit-learn API for their type (e.g. transformer, estimator).

-All major modules must accept numpy ndarrays, pandas dataframes, polars dataframes, and all scipy sparse matrix/array formats (as of the time of this writing there are seven.)
-Some modules may also accept Python lists, tuples, and sets, if there is a good reason (consider ragged arrays in pybear text analytics, which uses Python built-ins.) pybear generally encourages the use of memory-optimized containers over Python built-ins.
+All major modules must always accept numpy ndarrays, pandas dataframes, and polars dataframes.
+They must also accept all scipy sparse matrix/array formats (as of the time of this writing there are seven) when the data is strictly numeric.
+Some modules may also accept Python lists, tuples, and sets, if there is a good reason (consider ragged arrays in pybear text analytics, which uses Python built-ins.) pybear generally encourages the use of memory-optimized containers over Python built-ins except in the case of text analytics.
 Any containers beyond the the ones listed here, especially if they require importing a new package, should be avoided unless there is a compelling case for the addition.

 All modules must robustly handle any nan-like values that could be found in the containers listed above (e.g, numpy.nan, pandas.NA). pybear recommends using